 The City Clerk's Department has six employees and the City Clerk is also responsible for the Facility Maintenance Division that has six employees.

-General information and applications for Alcohol, Food, Medical Marijuana, Transit, Solicitor and Special Event licensing and permits.
+General Business License information and applications for Alcohol, Food, Medical Marijuana, Transit, Solicitor and Special Event permit information.

 Contact the Action Center during normal business hours to ask questions or report non-emergency code violations, such as high weeds, abandoned vehicles, street light outages, potholes or any other neighborhood problems.
 If you are experiencing an emergency please call 9-1-1.